 Each person is unique and determining the right level of support can be challenging.
 If you are not sure what environment is best for you or your loved one visit both options and determine which environment best supports the individual needs of the person.
 Many people choose a supportive memory care environment because the person who is living with cognitive changes and their family members prefer to have team members that are more knowledgeable about dementia and trained to provide individualized support.

 You do not have to decide between assisted living and memory care on your own.
-You can get help evaluating the needs of your parent from the experts at Eskaton.
+The experts at Eskaton can help to determine your parent's needs.
 We have a variety of communities and each one is thoughtfully designed with the needs of the residents in mind, or for more information on the topic of assisted living click here: